• IELTS

 IELTS GT Writing Task 1/ IELTS Letter Writing

-You are graded on the following in IELTS Writing Task 1(Letter Writing):
+Grading Factors in IELTS Writing Task 1(Letter Writing)

-You are given a band out of 9 based on the letter's length, relevancy and tone.
-The purpose of writing the letter must be clearly stated.
-The length of your content must exceed 150, but it is not a good sign if you write too much.
-Task achievement is 25% of the total score for task 1.
-If you fail to address all parts of the question prompt, you will not be able to score more than band five in TA.
+Task AchievementIn IELTS, the scores are given based on a band scale ranging from 0-9.
+Similarly, you are graded based on your letter's length, relevance, and tone.
+The length of your content must be at most 150, but it is not a good sign if you write too much.
+Also, clearly state the letter's purpose if you want a high band score on the IELTS test.
+However, Task achievement is 25% of the total score for Task 1.
+You must address all parts of the prompt.

 Also read: IELTS Exam dates